 You might be cycling through shame, guilt, or confusion along with the excitement of new love.
-One of the MOST challenging problems you can have is being married and in love with someone other than your spouse.
+One of the MOST challenging problems you can have is being a married woman and in love with someone other than your spouse.

 Sleepless nights, sadness, and secrecy combined with the heady feeling of falling in love might make it nearly impossible to know what to do moving forward.